 Sunny made Don the Beachcomber big

 Don the Beachcomber was managed and built more by his wife Sunny than by Donn himself.
-In fact, he joined the forces when WW2 broke out and was away building rest and recreation centers for soldiers most of the time.
+He joined the forces when WW2 broke out and was away building rest and recreation centers for soldiers most of the time.

 Eventually, when Donn returned, he found a prosperous business that had already expanded to 16 locations within the US.